SchedMD/slurm-gcp/docs/faq.md

 instances may be force replaced (destroyed, then deployed) when `terraform apply` detects that the image family of Slurm instances has changed.

-Optionally, you may generate and use your own slurm images.
+Optionally, you may generate and use your own Slurm images.
 See [custom image creation](./images.md#custom-image) for more information.